|

 I figure we never know how long we are going to have with our animals.
 I don't know how many times I've heard people say they wish they had taken more pictures

 (or in some cases, any pictures at all) of their now deceased beloved pets.
 So I planned to take the time to give Marie a bath and get some pictures, and finally got my opportunity.
-Marie looks pretty darn good
+Marie looked pretty darn good

 for her age, I think.
 June 2008.